Telecommunications, Internet, and Media

 Telecommunications, Internet, and Media Representative Matters

-- Assisted AT&T Inc. in its acquisitions of Centennial Communications Corp. and Dobson Communications Corporation.
+- Represented AT&T Inc. in its acquisitions of Centennial Communications Corp. and Dobson Communications Corporation.

 - Represented AT&T in its acquisition of former ALLTEL Corporation properties divested by Verizon Wireless.